DJBen/LOLProgressOverlayView/README.md

 LOLProgressOverlayView
 ======================

-Add a League of Legends style progress indicator overlay on any of your UIViews in single line of code!
+UIButton / UIView category that add a League of Legends style progress indicator overlay simply in single line of code.

 Usage
 ----------------------